awsdocs/aws-doc-sdk-examples/cpp/example_code/transcribe/README.md

-# Amazon Transcribe C++ SDK code examples
+# Amazon Transcribe code examples for the C++ SDK

-## Purpose
+## Overview
 The code examples in this directory demonstrate how to work with the Amazon Transcribe using the AWS SDK for C++.

 Amazon Transcribe is an automatic speech recognition service that makes it easy to add speech to text capabilities to any application.
+## ⚠️ Important
+* Running this code might result in charges to your AWS account.
+* Running the tests might result in charges to your AWS account.
+* We recommend that you grant your code least privilege.
+At most, grant only the minimum permissions required to perform the task.
+For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+* This code is not tested in every AWS Region.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 ## Code examples
-This is a workspace where you can find AWS SDK for C++ Transcribe examples.

-### Scenario
+### Scenarios

 - [Transcribing from an audio file](./get_transcript.cpp) - Shows streaming transcription by mimicking live audio using a flat file.
 This example uses the following API classes:

    - TranscribeStreamingServiceClient
    - StartStreamTranscriptionHandler
    - StartStreamTranscriptionRequest

-## ⚠ Important
-- We recommend that you grant your code least privilege, or at most the minimum permissions required to perform the task.
-For more information, see [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the AWS Identity and Access Management User Guide.
-- This code has not been tested in all AWS Regions.
-Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
-- Running this code might result in charges to your AWS account.
-- Running the unit tests might result in charges to your AWS account. [optional]

 ## Running the Examples
 Before using the code examples, first complete the installation and setup steps of [Getting Started](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html) in the AWS SDK for C++ Developer Guide.